 Storing leftovers

-Keep in a sealed container in the fridge for up to 3 days or freeze for up to a month then thaw in the fridge overnight.
+Store leftover majboos in a closed container in the fridge for up to 3 days, or freeze for up to a month and thaw in the fridge overnight.

-Reheat in a saucepan on low heat with a tiny amount of water so the machboos doesn’t dry out.
+Reheat in a saucepan on low heat with a tiny amount of water so the majboos doesn’t dry out.
 As with all chicken dishes, once reheated do not reheat again.

 You may also like …